August 07, 2018

 Design thinking is a user-centric process that, rather than delivering a final solution up front, examines and creates possible solutions for both present and future aspects of a problem.
 Design thinking uses a fluid, flexible, hands-on, and consumer-centric approach to solving problems.
 The reality is that most innovations come from a process of rigorous examination through which great ideas are identified and developed before being realized as new offerings and capabilities.

 Design thinking is one of the processes, and if digital transformation presents problems that are complex and undefined, it appropriately embraces the idea of fluidity—that reaching the best decision is a process of working with every team and delaying decisions until accurate information is presented.
 Design thinking recognizes the domino effect that decisions made by one discipline will undoubtedly affect others.
 At Valtech, two factors influence a client’s digital transformation:

 - First, design thinking depends on digital transformation, as they work together.
 The duo is helpful for most companies but thrives in more mature and agile corporations

 - The second part is finding the right balance between business and user experience.
 Asking questions like, “Who are our users, and what problems are they experiencing?” and “How are we promoting the design to boost consumption, engagement, and improve performance?”

 Five stages of design thinking

 Here are the five stages of design thinking that help with digital transformation:

-- Empathize—understand people, their behaviors, and their motivations.
-Because people often don’t know, or can’t articulate, these things explicitly, your understanding emerges through watching users and their behaviors in context to identify patterns, ask questions, and challenge assumptions
+- Empathize—understand people, their behaviours, and their motivations.
+Because people often don’t know, or can’t articulate, these things explicitly, your understanding emerges through watching users and their behaviours in context to identify patterns, ask questions, and challenge assumptions

 - Define—create an actionable problem statement to define the right challenge to address, as well as the set of needs that are important to fulfill, based on the organization, its goals, and the perspective of end users